Freeville History, Family Crest & Coats of Arms

 Early History of the Freeville family

 This web page shows only a small excerpt of our Freeville research.
-Another 341 words (24 lines of text) covering the years 1178, 1603, 1st., 1510, 1600, 1570, 113,, 128., 1st , 1607, 1682, 1628, 1665, 1630 and 1642 are included under the topic Early Freeville History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1178, 1603, 1510, 1600, 1570, 1607, 1682, 1628, 1665, 1630, 1642, 1579 and 1552 are included under the topic Early Freeville History in all our PDF Extended History products and printed products wherever possible.

 Freeville Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Freville, Fresville, Freevill, Freeville, Frevile, Frevill, Freefill, Frefill, Frevil, Freewill, Frewill, Freshville, Freschville, Freshfill and many more.

 Early Notables of the Freeville family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Freeville Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Freeville Notables in all our PDF Extended History products and printed products wherever possible.